Instructions for authors

 10. Research Involving Human and/or Animals

-When reporting studies that involve human participants, authors should include a statement that the studies have been approved by an appropriate institutional and/or national research ethics committee and have been performed in accordance with the ethical standards as laid down and updated in the 2013 Declaration of Helsinki (7th revision) and its later amendments or comparable ethical standards.
+When reporting studies involving human participants, authors must include a statement indicating that the studies received approval from an appropriate institutional and/or national research ethics committee and were conducted in accordance with the ethical standards set forth in the 2013 Declaration of Helsinki (7th revision) and its subsequent amendments or comparable ethical standards.

 11. Informed Consent